IBM/SalesEnablement-test-repo/docs/Part 6/08 EventLogs.md

     ![](_attachments/EventLogs-AIXVSI.png)

     The events that are logged are high-level events, but provide useful information as long-running tasks progress.
-For instance, provisioning the AIX VSI took about 40 minutes as seen by the timestamps.
+For instance, provisioning the AIX VSI took about 40 minutes as documented by the timestamps.

 For more detailed information, IBM Cloud Activity Tracker or IBM Cloud Logs can be used.
 Learn more about the options in **Part 8 - Observing PowerVS resources**.